sharkzzzy/DP-UNet/README.md

-# DSMF-UNet: Enhancing UNet with Dual-Branch Decoder and Spatial Multiscale Fusion for Remote Sensing Semantic Segmentation:
+# DSMF-UNet: Enhancing UNet with Dual-Branch Decoder and Spatially Aware Multiscale Fusion for Remote Sensing Semantic Segmentation

 **DSMF-UNet** is a deep learning framework for image segmentation, based on the U-Net architecture.
 The model is implemented in **PyTorch 2.6.0** with **CUDA 12.4** support, and optimized for high-performance GPU inference.
 > _Formerly known as **BiVSS-UNet**._